History of Bulgaria in Timeline

 By 2009, Bulgaria achieved its Kyoto Protocol objective of reducing carbon dioxide emissions by 30% from 1990.

-In 2009, the GERB party won the general election and formed a minority government.
+In 2009, Boyko Borisov's GERB won the general election and formed a minority government.

 2011: Survey of Muslims in Bulgaria

-A 2011 survey of 850 Muslims in Bulgaria found that 30% considered themselves "deeply religious" and 50% as just "religious".
+A 2011 survey of 850 Muslims in Bulgaria indicated that 30% considered themselves "deeply religious" and 50% as just "religious".

-By 2011, the percentage of Bulgarians who were either irreligious or unaffiliated with any religion had increased to 9.3%.
+In 2011, 9.3% of Bulgarians were either irreligious or unaffiliated with any religion.

 February 2013: Resignation of Government

-In February 2013, the minority government resigned after nationwide protests.
+In February 2013, the government resigned after nationwide protests over low living standards and corruption.

 July 2014: Resignation of Oresharski Government